 At Wadsworths, we have been helping the local community arrange their financial affairs for over 25 years, and presently hold in excess of 15,000 Wills in our Will Bank.
 We have particular expertise in advising clients on how best to ensure that the right people inherit their estate when they die, as well as that the right funeral arrangements are put in place.
 You will also be safe in the knowledge that your Will has been drafted and executed by a firm of Solicitors, properly regulated and with particular expertise in this field.

 Moreover, we are able to assist in providing advice in ensuring that clients’ financial affairs are managed in such a way as to minimise liability for Inheritance Tax.
 This will often be with the input of an external firm of Financial Planners.
 For further information regarding Inheritance Tax, please click here.

 The cost of a Will is kept deliberately low in the hope of encouraging as many people as possible make a Will, or to keep their existing will updated.

 We also offer a free, no-obligation Will-Review service, where you can come and have a chat with one of our staff, to discuss whether your present Will ensures that your final wishes are still provided for.
 We also offer a home visit service so that if you are unable to travel or are in hospital we will come to you to take your instructions.

 Property Trust Wills and Notice of Severance – £500 plus VAT

 Home Visit Fee – £50

-Our Wills department consists of Michael Wadsworth and Laura Bates.
+Our Wills department consists of Richard Dundee, Michael Wadsworth, Laura Bates and Kelsi Jones.
 Please visit “meet our team” to find out more.